rubenwardy/minetest_modding_book/en/chapters/lvm.md

     local data = vm:get_data()

     -- Modify data
-    for z = min.z, max.z do
+    for z = pos1.z, pos2.z do
-        for y = min.y, max.y do
+        for y = pos1.y, pos2.y do
-            for x = min.x, max.x do
+            for x = pos1.x, pos2.x do
                 local vi = a:index(x, y, z)
                 if data[vi] == c_grass then
                     data[vi] = c_dirt